DoableDanny/Testing-React/README.md

 - Increase confidence in application
 - Speeds up QA time (less time manual testing)
 - Can serve as documentation

+## Arrage, Act, Assert -- Testing Philosophy

+The idea is: First you put the application into a specific state, then you take some action in the application that causes it to change, and finally you check the resulting application state.

 ## Unit tests